 An important objective for Euronext Growth Oslo is to protect and maintain the integrity of the securities market and investors' confidence in the market.
 Issuers and Members are subject to the Rules for Euronext Growth Oslo and to the relevant legislation and regulations issued pursuant to legislation.
-In a situation where a Member or an Issuer is subject to disciplinary action due to a breach of the market's Ftrading Rrules or the Continuing Oobligations, the case may be subject to investigation by Oslo Børs and the imposition of sanctions.
+In a situation where a Member or an Issuer is subject to disciplinary action due to a breach of the market's trading rules or the continuing obligations, the case may be subject to investigation by Oslo Børs and the imposition of sanctions.

 Investors are similarly subject to the rules of conduct in the Securities Trading Act and related regulations that apply to financial instruments traded on an MTF.
-The relevant provisions are enforced by Finanstilsynet, but Oslo Børs monitors transactions with a view to identifying breaches of the relevant laws and rules, including the rules on market abuse in the-MARarket-Aubse-Regulation.
+The relevant provisions are enforced by Finanstilsynet, but Oslo Børs monitors transactions with a view to identifying breaches of the relevant laws and rules, including the rules on market abuse in MAR.
 In the event that it suspects one of the above-mentioned provisions has been violated, Oslo Børs is obliged to report the matter to Finanstilsynet.